Dunkirk is one of the most famous port towns in

 France and Europe, and has been for generations.
 Synonymous for British tourists with the famous evacuation in the Second World War, it is a port town steeped in history.

-DFDS Seaways operate 24 daily sailings between
+DFDS Seaways operate 24 daily sailings from

 sailing to Calais and drive along the coast.